Complete Guide to Beta HCG Test in India Including Beta HCG Test Cost

 - You are further along in your pregnancy than what you thought.

-- If you are not pregnant that it may indicate the presence of tumour (cancerous or non-cancerous).
+- If you are not pregnant that it may indicate the presence of a tumor (cancerous or non-cancerous).

 If your report shows lower than normal values then it may mean